Newtown, Connecticut: Edmond Town Hall

-Constructed in 1930 by a private benefactress for the community, the Town Hall is used for public-private purposes.
-Offices for the town are located there.
-The facility also has available for private rental the Alexandria Room for weddings, parties and recitals; and smaller meeting rooms that can be reserved by community groups.
-A gymnasium is used for community sports events, as well as private parties, and art or craft shows.
+Edmond Town Hall is used for public-private purposes.
+Offices for the town were located there, but have since been moved to a new building in the Fairfield Hills property.
+The facility offers private rental of the Alexandria Room for weddings and other events; and smaller meeting rooms that can be reserved; a gymnasium used for community sports, private parties, and craft shows.

 The Edmond Town hall is notable for its cinema.
-The theater shows popular films shortly after they leave mainstream theaters.
+The theater occasionally shows popular films shortly after they leave mainstream theaters.
 It is the only $3 film theater in Connecticut.
 It is a popular spot for middle school and high school students.

-The theater has been the primary venue for the Newtown Friends of Music chamber music concerts, the Flagpole Radio Café productions, and several others.
-The "Live at the Edmond Town Hall" concert series was created by Newtown resident Hayden Bates in 2009.
-All proceeds are put towards aiding the Edmond's theater upgrades.
-Headliners have included The Low Anthem, The Bill Frisell and Sam Amidon Duo, Brown Bird and Phosphorescent.
-In 2014, the theater began showing classic films through the Sunday Cinema Series, later changed to the Someday Cinema Series.
-A dozen films from 1939 were selected to celebrate The Greatest Year in Film, most sponsored by community members and local businesses, and presented by the Newtown Cultural Arts Commission.
+The theater was a venue for the Newtown Friends of Music chamber music concerts, the Flagpole Radio Café productions, lecture series, comedians and numerous tribute bands.
+A "Live at the Edmond Town Hall" concert series was created by Newtown resident Hayden Bates in 2009.
+In 2014, the theater showed a classic film series in the Someday Cinema Series using community business sponsorship.

-The Board of Managers of the Hall is composed of six members serving six-year terms.
-At each regular Town Election, two members are elected, who must represent different political parties.
+The Board of Managers of the Hall has six members serving six-year terms.
+At each regular Town Election, two members are elected, representing different political parties.
 According to Town Charter, the Board "shall have the exclusive care and maintenance of Edmond Town Hall and all grounds and buildings appurtenant thereto, together with all powers and duties prescribed for said Board by Special Act No. 98 of the 1931 session by which it was created, as amended by Special Act No. 517 of the 1953 session".

 The architect was Philip Sutherland, who also designed Cyrenius H. Booth Library.
 The Town Hall was constructed for the community by a local benefactress Mary Elizabeth Hawley and dedicated in 1930.
-The building was named for Miss Hawley’s maternal great-grandfather Judge William Edmond.
+The building was named for Miss Hawley's maternal great-grandfather Judge William Edmond.